-In fact, numerous research studies have shown that copper has incredible anti-bacterial properties, acts as an effective anti-oxidant, strengthens the immune system, helps promote good health, slows the appearance of aging, helps the body cleanse itself of toxins and free radicals, and helps stimulate the brain.
+In fact, numerous research studies have shown that copper has anti-bacterial properties, strengthens the immune system, helps promote good health, slows the appearance of aging, supports healthy thyroid function, and helps stimulate the brain.
 Because copper is naturally anti-bacterial, our copper jugs are also naturally self-sterilizing.

 How to Use Your New Copper Pitcher